 e.
 Unusual pulse (rapid, slow, weak, irregular).

 f.
-Past history of coronary artery disease.
+Past history of coronary artery disease.2.
+TREATMENT

 a.
 CPR if necessary.